ipshitag/Kala-Copilot/readme.md

 ---

-### 2.2 How does it work under the hood?
+### 2.1 How does it work under the hood?
-Multiple specialized AI agents collaborate in a pipeline, each handling a unique piece of the process:
+At its core, the solution is driven by **seven collaborative AI agents**, each playing a specific role:

 1. **Onboarding Agent**
    - Welcomes users in their preferred language and captures general shop/product info.